Last Updated on March 3, 2021

 If you create your own hours every day, it’s your job to schedule in time for self-care.
 No one else is going to do it for you.
 You have to define what it looks like to practice self-care and how you can make it work with the hours you have.

 If you don’t create your own hours and use your free time to work on your business/blog/etc., you’re going to have to get REALLY disciplined with your time.
 Set specific times for when you’ll start and stop work.
-Avoid distractions so you can get stuff done but still have time left for self-care.
+Avoid distractions so you can get stuff done while still having time left for self-care.

 5 Ways To Practice Self-Care